yzha0953/YuzhongZhao/FIT5046/README.md

 **PlantEase** is a smart gardening Android application designed to help users—especially beginner gardeners—manage plant care efficiently.
 With weather-based reminders, intuitive plant tracking, and visual reports, PlantEase provides a personalized and data-driven gardening experience.

+## Personal Contribution

+This project was developed collaboratively.
+I was responsible for:
+- Designing and implementing the **Add Plant** screen
+- Form with image upload, dropdowns, DatePicker
+- Data validation and dual sync with Room and Firestore
+- Local/remote data integration and offline support
 ---
 ## 🌟 Key Features